facebook/docusaurus/docs/api-commands.md

 Alias: `write-translations`

-Writes the English for any strings that need to be translated into an `website/i18n/en.json` file.
+Writes the English for any strings that need to be translated into a `website/i18n/en.json` file.
 The script will go through every file in `website/pages/en` and through the `siteConfig.js` file and other config files to fetch English strings that will then be translated on Crowdin.
 See the [Translation guide](guides-translation.md) to learn more.